maxdarque/prisma-docker/README.md

 }
 ```

 Make sure to store those values in a safe place.
-Now, copy the public key and paste it into your `.env` file under `CLUSTER_PUBLIC_KEY=your-key`.
+Normally I would copy the public key and paste it into your `.env` file under `CLUSTER_PUBLIC_KEY=your-key`.
+However I've had issues here and have been hardcoding my `CLUSTER_PUBLIC_KEY` into my `docker-compose.yml` file.

 Copy and paste the private key into `~/.prisma/config.yml`